Think about These 4 Things before you register a Domain Name

 Your domain name length

 While most experts advocate for the use of short names when registering your domain – they are easy to remember and memorize – having a long name is not a bad idea either.
 A long domain name offers you an opportunity to include a niche keyword.
 Even though Google axed the practice, including a keyword in your domain indirectly will still work for you in attracting high traffic and better SEO ranking.
+If you want to find the perfect domain name and a beautiful website to match it with, click here.

 Also, short names can be confusing at times.
 Particularly, if your business uses several names and you decide to go with one, it can be hard for the customer to determine which the right one is.
 All in all, you need to think about the length of your domain name before heading to domain registration.